maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+## Versions 1.7.16:
+ * Fixed the duration problem with the format `MM-DD-YYYY`.
+ * Created a specific function for the 404 page error.

+<details>
+  <summary>Earlier versions.</summary>

-## Versions 1.7.15:
+### Versions 1.7.15:
  * Added detection for the "This page is lost" and "Oops!
 Something went wrong" messages.

-<details>
-  <summary>Earlier versions.</summary>

 ### Versions 1.7.14:
  * Fixed the problem when the Webdriver-Manager module could not download a webdriver and created an infinite loop because of a missing function return.
  * Added the display of an error when something goes wrong when starting the webdriver.